Mahesh100/Spring-Java-Framwork/README.md

 -The ApplicationContext is the central interface within a Spring application that is used for providing configuration information to the application.
 -It implements the BeanFactory interface.
+-Application Contxt represents the Spring IoC container and is responsible for instantiating, configuring, and assembling the beans